Cosmic-Ide/Cosmic-IDE/docs/user-guide.md

 single-revision shallow clone are supported.
 Clone output and percentage-bearing Git progress are shown in the dialog, and the cloned project opens when the command succeeds.

-Git is not installed implicitly.
-Select **Install Git with pacman** in the clone dialog to open an interactive terminal running `pacman -S --needed git`.
+interactive terminal running `pacman -S --needed git`.
 Confirm the package transaction, wait for the terminal to report a successful exit, return to Projects, and retry the clone.
 This installation is stored in Cosmic's app-private Arch/glibc environment and does not modify Android's system image.